Is there a minimum requirement when planning your toilet space? Discover what you need to think about...

 Part M regulations state that the grab bar should measure 500 mm from the toilet’s central point.
 Additionally, there should be free space measuring 1.1 m in front of the toilet and 700 mm around the side of the toilet for increased ease of movement.

 What we’ve covered here today about toilets is only the tip of the iceberg.
 Basically, these are the recommended measurements that you can refer to when deciding on a toilet.
 The toilet is just one aspect of the bathroom and there are so many more to be covered.
 Don't worry too much though.
-You can simply visit your local store and get more professional advice from the experts.

 Shop bathroom suites